 Pantaleo offered his condolences to Garner’s family and said he never intended to hurt Garner.
 The police union defended Pantaleo, saying he just wanted to take Garner into custody after the suspect resisted.

 New York City eventually settled with Garner’s family for $5.9 million.
 City Comptroller Scott Stringer said the settlement “acknowledges the tragic nature of Mr. Garner’s death,” but “the city has not admitted liability.”

 What happened: Brown was walking with a friend in the middle of a street when Ferguson Police Officer Darren Wilson approached them and told them to walk on the sidewalk.

 After that, the narratives split.
-Authorities said Brown had attacked the officer in his car and tried to take his gun.
-Others said the teenager was surrendering, his hands in the air to show he was unarmed, when the officer opened fire.
+Authorities said Brown attacked the officer in his car and tried to take his gun.
+Other witnesses said the teenager was surrendering, his hands in the air to show he was unarmed, when the officer opened fire.
 Documents showed that Wilson fired his gun 12 times.

 The outcomes: A grand jury decided not to indict Wilson – leading to heated and sometimes violent protests in Ferguson and across the country.

 A few days later, Officer Wilson resigned from the Ferguson Police Department.